 Regeneration and Sustainability

 I have always explored relationships between humans and nature, studying, working and practicing environmental care.
-So when I created my guided garden tours business two years ago, I wanted it to sustain me AND to add value to my environment and community.
-So every Tuesday, I spend time for my business to be regenerative: “Regenerative Tuesdays”, I call it.
+So when I created my guided garden tours business, I wanted it to sustain me AND to add value to my environment and community.
+So every Thursday, I spend time for my business to be regenerative: “Regenerative Thursday”, I call it.

 So what is REGENERATION?